pixley/pf2e-statblock-for-obsidian/README.md

 ==Unique== ==Medium== ==Humanoid==
 ```

-**Note:** Rarity and size tags currently do not get their specific coloration.

 For abbreviated statblocks, such as the ones for brief NPC blurbs, instead use heading 3, prefixed with a triple hash `###`

 ### Line Breaks